UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 ---

-Slicing 2D Arrays can be compared to slicing pandas dataframes (without the `.iloc[]`).
+Slicing 2D arrays can be compared to slicing pandas dataframes (without the `.iloc[]`).

 ``` python